Cud5y/Vegan-Mod/README.md

 ## License

-This mod is under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.
+This mod is under the GNU/GPL license you may learn from this mod but you must give credit to Cudsy